DaoCloud/DaoCloud-docs/docs/en/docs/skoala/registry/integrated/manage-service.md

 # Microservice Management

-After [connecting to the registry] (integrate-registry.md), the microservices in it can be managed through the registry.
+After [connecting to the registry](integrate-registry.md), the microservices in it can be managed through the registry.
 Microservice management mainly refers to viewing the microservices under the registration center,

 !!! note